rubienr/trainings/shell-commands/short-sessions/02-shell-script/README.md

-# Schell commands - Shell Script 101
+# Shell commands - Shell Script 101

 In this session I will show how to create a simple shell script.
 Of course many ways exist on how to do it - this is just one of many approaches.